ANZSoilData/ANZSoilML/README.md

 This work will begin in January 2019.

+> The OGC is conducting the [ELFIE](https://github.com/opengeospatial/ELFIE/) initiative - a series of Interoperability
+> Experiments (IEs) designed to promote web-friendly implementations of linked environmental data.
+Our vision for
+> ANZSoilML as a usable standard closely aligned with other environmental data standards matches the long term vision
+> for ELFIE.
+We are active participants and expect to use the findings of ELFIE to design implement and the new version.

 ## Contributors
-ANZSoilML is developed by an informal group of research organizations that have responsibility to deliver soil information to their own scientists but also other agencies and the general public.
+ANZSoilML is developed by an informal group of research organizations that have a responsibility to deliver soil information to their own scientists but also other agencies and the general public.
 They work in close consultation with various environmental Domain Working Groups within the [Open Geospatial Consortium](https://www.opengeospatial.org/) (OGC).